Mental health and wellbeing tips during and after pregnancy

 You could also try simple free online therapy for mums or mindfulness to help improve your mental wellbeing.
 Often it is not possible to completely remove or replace unhelpful thoughts.
 But you can learn ways to live with them or soften them slightly, without reacting to them.

 It may also help to remind yourself that you are not alone.
-Most pregnant women and new mums will be having similar thoughts to you at the moment.
-That’s because everyone’s plans for their pregnancy, labour, delivery and early days with their baby are likely to have changed in some way because of the coronavirus pandemic.
+So many pregnant women and new mums will be having similar thoughts to you.

 Read more tips on dealing with anxiety and low mood